Pharmacists prepare and dispense prescribed medicine, and discuss conditions and treatments with patients. They also carry out tests and vaccinations.

 Chances of getting a job as a pharmacist are good due to:

-- an increase in long-term conditions such as diabetes that puts demand on services
+- an increase in long-term conditions such as diabetes that put extra demand on services

-- a demand to take some primary care work from doctors, such as treating minor ailments, immunisations, prescribing medicine and health checks.
+- a shift to pharmacists treating minor ailments, doing tests and vaccinations, prescribing some medicine and doing health checks.

 Pharmacists mostly work in community pharmacies